cupid25/LordsBot/README.md

 Extra Notes:

 Had another version of the code with comments but ended up losing it somehow.
-Will be adding documentation and more incode comments when i got time.
+Will be adding documentation and more comments when i got time.

 ...more info will be added later.